Azure/api-management-developer-portal/README.md

 ### Step 2: Configure

-The developer portal requires API Management's REST API to manage the content, a blob storage to host uploaded files (e.g., images), and a blob storage to publish the website through.
+The developer portal requires API Management's REST API to manage the content and a blob storage to host uploaded files (e.g., images).

 #### `./src/config.design.json` file